 - Experiencing pain in only one area of the knee

 Not everyone is a candidate for partial knee replacement.
-It is estimated that less than one in ten patients is eligible for partial knee replacement; however, a surgeon can best determine a treatment option that best suits the patient.
+Many patients are and Dr. Pritchett can best determine a treatment option that best suits the patient.

-Dr. James Pritchett is one of the Seattle area’s most renowned knee surgeons, and has been in practice serving the Seattle area for more than twenty years.
-Dr. Pritchett has designed several knee prostheses including one of the most widely used prostheses in the world.
-Dr. Pritchett is a Board-certified surgeon, specializing in joint replacement, computer-assisted surgery, and ligament-retaining knee replacement surgery.
+Dr. James Pritchett is one of the Seattle area’s most renowned knee surgeons, and has been in practice serving the Seattle area for more than thirty years.
+Dr. Pritchett has designed several knee prostheses including the most widely used and successful prosthesis in the world.
+He is a board-certified surgeon, specializing in joint replacement, joint resurfacing, and ligamentretaining knee replacement surgery.

 To learn more about treatments for osteoarthritis of the knee, schedule an appointment with Dr. Pritchett at his Seattle office located in the Cabrini Medical Tower or in Kirkland.
 Please call our office at (206) 323-1900 to request an appointment.